valeckom/system-status-email/README.md

 ## Future improvements

+1. Add script version/build-time
+2. Add regular drive table
-1. Installer script
+3. Installer script
     - add script to cron.weekly...
     - generate .env with user supplied values
-2. Script version
-3. Add regular drive table
+4. Convert README.md to README.txt for build bundle
-4. Add S.M.A.R.T. dive table
+5. Add S.M.A.R.T. drive info table
-5. Make tables dynamic based on if data exists (hide tables that do not contain data)
+6. Make tables dynamic based on if data exists (hide tables that do not contain data)
-6. Make a dashboard section for quick information (&check; or &cross; for features)
+7. Make a dashboard section for quick information (&check; or &cross; for features)
-7. Add script version/build-time